Intelligence community investing in tools to monitor ‘unsavory’ speech online

 In-Q-Tel is organized as a nonprofit that does not disclose its entire list of investments despite relying on government funds from the intelligence agencies to foster innovation that meets the federal government’s needs.
 In-Q-Tel received nearly $490 million in taxpayer funds during a five-year period ending in 2017, which represents more than 98% of its revenue, according to paperwork filed with the IRS.

 The reason the intelligence agencies, which are In-Q-Tel’s customers, want to monitor distasteful speech online is not immediately clear.
+In-Q-Tel did not identify the company receiving its new investment or its motivation for making the investment, when asked by The Washington Times.

+“In-Q-Tel publicly discloses the majority of the companies in which we invest,” said Carrie Sessine, In-Q-Tel spokesperson, in an email.
+“There will always be companies that are not announced publicly, which is common practice in the investment community.”

 David Noever, chief scientist at cybersecurity firm PeopleTec, said the First Amendment can make it “tricky” for the federal government to learn much about detecting toxic content online without having things backfire on the government.

 Mr. Noever, who has worked on machine learning and data mining with the Department of Defense and the National Aeronautics and Space Administration, said detection technology aimed at social media can serve as an “early warning system.”